-3) Claims Dashboard combining all claims.
+The Contractor shall submit a monthly Claims Dashboard as specified in the AHCCCS Claims Reporting Guide.
 The Monthly report must be received by the AHCCCSA, Division of Healthcare Management, no later than 15 days from the end of each month.